 Freezer - If storing cooked lumpia, you can simply transfer them to a container or Ziploc bag, then freeze them.

 As for uncooked ones, you will need to first place them on a lined baking sheet in one layer.
-Pop them into the freezer for an hour or so, or until they are frozen.
+Pop them into the freezer for an hour or so until frozen.
 Transfer them to a container or bag before freezing.

 Both will stay well in the freezer for 3 months.